Twice-baked blue potatoes

-Looking for a diet-friendly food you can bring to parties?
-Look no further than these Twice-Baked Blues—made with good-for-you blue potatoes—from Frances Largeman-Roth’s Eating in Color.
+Searching for a healthy food you can bring to parties?
+Look no further than Twice-Baked Blues—made with good-for-you blue potatoes—from Frances Largeman-Roth’s Eating in Color.
 These bite-sized gems contain resistant starch, which according to Roth, “acts like fiber, helping to boost your metabolism and keep you full.”
-They’re also a great source of anthocyanins—plant pigments that can help lower inflammation—and potassium, which is essential for healthy blood pressure.
-And at just 105 calories for two, you can indulge guilt-free.
+They’re also a great source of anthocyanins, which are plant pigments that can help lower inflammation, and potassium, which is essential for healthy blood pressure.
+And at just 105 calories for two potato halves, you can dive in.

 Twice-Baked Blues